 - NAV – Net Annual Value is either five per cent of the CIV or the current value of a property’s net annual rental

-We suggest you contact Council to discuss and try to resolve your valuation questions before seeking an objection form.
+If you don't agree with the valuation, you can contact Council's Rates Officer on 5461 0681 or 5461 0682 to discuss and try to resolve your valuation questions before lodging an objection.

-An objection generally must be made within two months of the date of the rate notice.
+Objections must be lodged on the prescribed form within two months of the issue of this rate notice.

 To make an objection you need to submit your objection via the rating valuation objection portal: https://ratingvaluationobjections.vic.gov.au/